Sjogren's Syndrome (cont.)

 The diagnosis of Sjögren's syndrome involves noting the clinical features of dryness of the eyes and mouth.
 Significant dryness of the eyes can be determined in the doctor's office by testing the eye's ability to wet a small testing paper strip placed under the eyelid (Schirmer's test using Schirmer tear test strips).
 More sophisticated testing can be done by an eye specialist (ophthalmologist).

-Salivary in Sjögren's syndrome glands can become larger and harden or become tender.
+Sjögren's syndrome salivary glands can become larger and harden or become tender.
 Salivary-gland inflammation can be detected by radiologic nuclear medicine salivary scans.
 Also, the diminished ability of the salivary glands to produce saliva can be measured with salivary flow testing.
 The diagnosis is strongly supported by abnormal findings of a biopsy of salivary-gland tissue.

-The glands of the lower lip are occasionally used to obtain a biopsy sample of the salivary-gland tissue in the diagnosis of Sjögren's syndrome.
+The glands of the lower lip are occasionally used for a biopsy sample of the salivary-gland tissue in the diagnosis of Sjögren's syndrome.
 The lower lip salivary-gland biopsy procedure is performed under local anesthesia with the surgeon making a tiny incision on the inner part of the lower lip to expose and remove a sample of the tiny salivary glands within.

 Viewers share their comments